kozodoi/website/_pages/about.md

 <!----------------------------------------------------------------------------->
 ## About

-I am a Machine Learning researcher and PhD candidate working on the frontier of research and business.
-With certified AWS ML knowledge, practical experience in different ML areas and strong communication skills, I am passionate about using AI to improve decision-making.
+I am Machine Learning researcher and PhD candidate working on the frontier of research and business.
+With certified AWS ML knowledge, practical experience in different ML areas and strong communication skills, I am passionate about using AI to improve decision-making and create value.
 My recent projects focus on ML for credit scoring and DL for image and text classification.

 <button class="btn" onclick="window.open('https://kozodoi.me/cv.pdf')"><i class="fas fa-download"></i>  Curriculum Vitae</button>